Teacher and two children doing crafts together at a table.

 Student presenting drawings in front of classmates in a classroom.

-Leadership often requires taking some kind of risk.
+Leadership often requires taking some risks.
 Teach students how to handle setbacks with confidence and adaptability.
 Share stories of personal failure to help young people understand that setbacks and even failures are things everyone experiences at some point and are always opportunities for learning and growth.

 6. Challenge Stereotypes & Address Social Barriers